-UTHealth takes the safety of their community members very seriously.
-Any individual who has information that a student may be missing should immediately report that information to UT Police at 713-792-2890.
+UTHealth Houston takes the safety of their community members very seriously.
+Any individual who has information that a student may be missing for a minimum period of 24 hours, should immediately report that information to authorized persons, organizations, or UT Police at 713-792-2890.
+The authorized persons or organizations include: the Deans of the student's respective school, the Office of Student Affairs (or comparable department) of the student's respective school, Director of University Houston at 713-500-8400) and UT Police at 713-792-2890.
 Such reports should include whether the student has been missing for more than 24 hours.